 • rose hip.

-Comprehensive treatment of any pathology consists not only in taking medications, but also in a properly selected diet.
+Comprehensive treatment of any pathology consists not only of taking medications, but also of a properly selected diet.
 In the presence of moderate changes in the myocardium, it is recommended to adhere to the following rules:

 • the daily amount of salt consumed should not exceed 5 g;

-• on the daily menu there should be only low-fat varieties of fish and meat;
+• the daily menu should contain only low-fat varieties of fish and meat;

-• you need to eat 4-5 times a day, and take the last meal 3-4 hours before bedtime;
+• You need to eat 4-5 times a day, and take your last meal 3-4 hours before bedtime;

-• it is advisable to completely abandon fatty foods;
+• It is advisable to completely avoid fatty foods;

-• it is recommended to cook steamed or by boiling.
+• It is recommended to cook by steaming or boiling.

 The rules of a healthy lifestyle, which are given below, will help normalize metabolic processes in cardiomyocytes: